 - It is recommended to back up files from your device to the cloud in case you experience issues accessing files on your laptop.

-- Office 365 allows users to access Microsoft Office applications from the cloud and back up files using the OneDrive app.
+- Microsoft 365 allows users to access Microsoft Office applications from the cloud and back up files using the OneDrive app.

-- Additionally, Office 365 enables instructors and students to share and collaborate.
+- Additionally, Microsoft 365 enables instructors and students to share and collaborate.

-- To access Office 365 using Cynap, tap the plus sign icon to open the Cynap menu, then select Office 365.
+- To access Office 365 using Cynap, tap the plus sign icon to open the Cynap menu, then select Microsoft 365.

 - The Office 365 application icons will appear.